tugraz-isds/rslidy/README.md

 </script>
 ```

-For more information and various use cases of RSlidy elements, have a look at the [Slide Creator Guide](slide-creator-guide.md).
+For more information and various use cases of RSlidy elements, have
+a look at the [Layout Guide](layouts-guide.md).

 ### 4.1 For Slide Viewers